 B-Vitamins are Critical in Controlling ADHD

 Take note that several of the B-Vitamin group are involved in the production of the neurotransmitters involved in ADHD.
-I recommend adding a good B-Vitamin Complex well above the usual RDA levels that include folate (not folic acid) and methylcobalamin (not cobalamin) to your stack.
-Both in a pure nootropic stack as well as when stacking with any of the ADHD prescription stimulants.
+I recommend adding a good B-Vitamin Complex that include methylfolate (not folic acid) and methylcobalamin (not cyanocobalamin) to your stack.
+Both in a pure nootropic stack as well as when using any of the ADHD prescription stimulants.

 But it’s not only the B-Vitamins that are required for a healthy, fully functioning brain.
 We also need each of the 13 vitamins and 13 minerals needed for everything from blood flow, neurotransmitter synthesis and release, brain signaling, and neuroprotection.